Wendelien McNicoll Registered Member MBACP (Snr. Accred)

 An emergency session of two hours is £115.

-I offer £30 a session for trainee counsellors.
+I charge full price for trainee counsellors.

 I do charge you for the room rental unless your cancellation is received 24 hours beforehand.